Plant of the month: July

 Also known as: Hummingbird bush

 Native to: Southern U.S.A to Argentina

 Blooms: Summer to autumn

 Habitat: Open areas and thickets from sea level to 600 metres

-A relative of coffee, this is an evergreen to semi-evergreen tropical shrub, grown throughout the tropics for their curious flowers.
+A relative of the coffee plant, this is an evergreen to semi-evergreen tropical shrub, grown throughout the tropics for their curious flowers.
 Hummingbird bush have orange-red tubular flowers, which attract hummingbirds and butterflies for pollination.
 Once pollinated, small dark red berries develop, turning black at maturity and attracting birds.

-Moreover, it can also be grown in a semi-shady position, but they won’t flower as well as they would in full sun.
+It can also be grown in a semi-shady position, but they won’t flower as abundantly as they would in full sun.
 Propagation can be done during the spring in a warm glasshouse or propagator, either by seed or cuttings.